boldbi/boldbi-docker/README.md

 ## Application Startup

 Configure the Bold BI On-Premise application startup to use the application.
-Please refer the following link for more details on configuring the application startup.
+Please refer to the following link, for more details on configuring the application startup.

 https://help.boldbi.com/embedded-bi/application-startup